brandoncaulfield/sap-customer-data-cloud-gigya-react/README.md

 ## React App Showcasing a Simple SAP CDC (Gigya) Login/ Register Flow

-This app aims to show case a simple SAP CDC (Gigya) login flow.
+This app aims to showcase a simple SAP CDC (Gigya) login flow.
 It runs through the following scenarios:

 - Simple Login
 - Login Using a Social Media Account